AI4HealthUOL/MDS-ED/src/README.md

 **Since MIMIC-IV-ECG-ICD physionet dataset is under revision, please contact me at juan.lopez.alcaraz@uol.de so I can provide a numpy file for the stratified splits and the diagnostic columns, which are the only variables requiered from MIMIC-IV-ECG-ICD, otherwise you can also preprocess MIMIC-IV-ECG-ICD yourself from https://github.com/AI4HealthUOL/ECG-MIMIC/tree/main**

-Please see under demo.ipybn an example of how to acess and manipulate the dataset.
+2.0 - Please see under demo.ipynb an example of how to acess and manipulate the dataset.

 ## Experiments